AnthonyKeydel/THVisTool/README.md

 Press any key to switch between Settings and Image.
 (PLEASE CHECK BUG SECTION)

 # Settings
+Blur:
-Blur - changes the amount the image is blurred by.
+*changes the amount the image is blurred by.

+Adapt:
-Adapt - enable or disable adaptive thresholding
+* enable or disable adaptive thresholding
-  • 0 is normal thresholding
+ * 0 is normal thresholding
-  • 1 is adaptive thresholding
+ * 1 is adaptive thresholding
-    ○ Adaptive thresholding only works with a TH_Type of 0 or 1
+  * Adaptive thresholding only works with a TH_Type of 0 or 1

+TH_Type:
-TH_Type - Changes the type of thresholding
+* Changes the type of thresholding
-	• 0: Binary
+ * 0: Binary
-	• 1: Binary Inverted
+ * 1: Binary Inverted
-	• 2: Threshold Truncated
+ * 2: Threshold Truncated
-	• 3: Threshold to Zero
+ * 3: Threshold to Zero
-	• 4: Threshold to Zero Inverted
+ * 4: Threshold to Zero Inverted

+NonAdaptVal:
-NonAdaptVal - Changes the thresh value in non-adaptive thresholding
+* Changes the thresh value in non-adaptive thresholding

+AdaptBlockSize
-AdaptBlockSize - Changes the block size for adaptive thresholding AdaptConst - Changes the constant value for adaptive thresholding
+* Changes the block size for adaptive thresholding AdaptConst
+*Changes the constant value for adaptive thresholding

 To exit, change the EXIT setting to 0, and press any key 3 times. (explained more in the bug below)